Traveling to Iran as a Solo Female Traveler

 Moreover, there are official taxis with taxi signs in the cities.
 Some of them have fixed prices and some of them have meters, but it is wise to ask about the fee before getting on.

 You can also use online taxi services in Iran by downloading their apps on your smartphone (Snap and Tapsi).

 In city buses, the back section is dedicated to women, but mostly you need to pay in the front.
 So you can give the money to the driver before or after taking the ride.

 In long-distance buses between the cities, men, and women that do not know each other can not sit next to each other.
 The driver always arranges it.
 So, as a solo woman traveler, be ready to change your seat if a stranger man is beside you.

 In Iran, there are women-only carriages in the metro, usually in front and back of it.
 However, you can get on the typical carriages where women and men are mixed.

 Visit the Remote Attractions with a Local Guide

 In a vast country with different ethnic groups like Iran, the offbeat destinations offer fantastic travel experiences.
 However, as a solo woman traveler in Iran, you’d better arrange things such as the residence, transportation, etc. before heading to remote attractions.

 I also recommend being accompanied by a tour guide on visiting the sites that are out of the cities.
 Because the tour guide will help you to plan your tour and arrange all services.
-Also, she/he gives you interesting information about the attractions that you cannot find in the guide books.
-Moreover, she/he acts as an interpreter in remote places where most of the locals cannot speak English and helps you get involved with the inhabitants’ lives.
+Also, they give you interesting information about the attractions that you cannot find in the guidebooks.
+Moreover, they act as an interpreter in remote places where most of the locals cannot speak English and helps you get involved with the inhabitants’ lives.